Ngo Dinh Diem: Religious policies and the Buddhist crisis

+South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
+These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
+The actual number of Buddhists was much smaller, at most about 27%.

-By most estimates, Buddhism was followed by 70–90% of the population, though some estimates place it lower, and Buddhism was followed alongside other traditions such as Vietnamese folk religion and Taoism.
-Diem was widely regarded by historians as having pursued pro-Catholic policies that antagonized many Buddhists.
-Specifically, the government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land, business favors, and tax concessions.
-Diệm allegedly once told a high-ranking officer, forgetting that he was a Buddhist, "Put your Catholic officers in sensitive places.
+Diệm was widely regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
+Specifically, the government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.
+According to Marvin Gettleman, Diệm once told a high-ranking officer, forgetting that he was a Buddhist, "Put your Catholic officers in sensitive places.
 They can be trusted."
-Many officers in the Army of the Republic of Vietnam converted to Catholicism in the belief that their military prospects depended on it.
-The distribution of weapons to village self-defense militias intended to repel Việt Cộng guerrillas saw weapons only given to Catholics.
+The distribution of weapons to village self-defense militias intended to repel VC guerrillas saw weapons only given to Catholics.
 Some Buddhist villages converted en masse to Catholicism in order to receive aid or to avoid being forcibly resettled by Diệm's regime, with Buddhists in the army being denied promotion if they refused to convert to Catholicism.
-Some Catholic priests ran their own private armies, and in some areas forced conversions, looting, shelling, and demolition of pagodas occurred.
-Słowiak argues that Diem's favoritism towards Catholics was not a sign of corruption and nepotism, but that it was necessary for Diem to favor people loyal towards him, given the precarious internal situation of Vietnam.
+Some Catholic priests ran their own private armies.
+Słowiak argues that Diệm's favoritism towards Catholics was not a sign of corruption and nepotism, but that it was necessary for Diệm to favor people loyal towards him, given the precarious internal situation of Vietnam.

 The Catholic Church was the largest landowner in the country, and the "private" status imposed on Buddhism by the French required official permission to conduct public Buddhist activities and was never repealed by Diệm.
 Catholics were also de facto exempt from the corvée labor that the government obliged all citizens to perform; US aid was disproportionately distributed to Catholic-majority villages.
 The land owned by the Catholic Church was exempt from land reform.
 Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, Diệm dedicated his country to the Virgin Mary.
-The white and gold Vatican flag was regularly flown at all major public events in South Vietnam.
-The newly constructed Hue and Dalat universities were placed under Catholic authority to foster a Catholic-skewed academic environment.
-Nonetheless, Diệm had contributed to Buddhist communities in South Vietnam by giving them permission to carry out activities that were banned by French and supported money for Buddhist schools, ceremonies, and building more pagodas.
+The white and gold Catholic flag was regularly flown at all major public events in South Vietnam.
+David Halberstam accused the Diệm government of placing the newly constructed Hue and Dalat universities under Catholic authority to foster a Catholic-skewed academic environment.

+Portrayals by Western media at the time were distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.
+Diệm had contributed to Buddhist communities in South Vietnam by giving them permission to carry out activities that were banned by the French and supported money for Buddhist schools, ceremonies, and building more pagodas.
 Among the eighteen members of Diệm's cabinet, there were five Catholics, five Confucians, and eight Buddhists, including a vice-president and a foreign minister.
 Only three of the top nineteen military officials were Catholics.